 Joslyn Manufacturing & Supply Company Site, West Area

-This web site provides general information about public health issues related to the Joslyn Manufacturing & Supply Company Site, West Area -- for people living on or near the site and others who may be interested.
+This webpage provides information from the 2002 Public Health Assessment: Joslyn Manufacturing and Supply Company Site, West Area and the 2006 Health Consultation: Joslyn Manufacturing and Supply Company Site: Middle Twin Lake Fish Tissue Study.
+The documents provide general information about public health issues related to the Joslyn Manufacturing & Supply Company Site, West Area -- for people living on or near the site and others who may be interested.
 It does not provide a comprehensive discussion of all available technical information about the site, or all health issues that have been raised in connection with the site.
-More detailed information can be found in technical reports available from the Minnesota Department of Health and the Minnesota Pollution Control Agency Remediation Sites.
+Updated and detailed information can be found in technical reports available from the Minnesota Department of Health and the Minnesota Pollution Control Agency Remediation Sites.

 - What is the history of the site?